sivakumar6678/Portfolio/README.md

 ## 📌 About Me

-I am a **Full Stack Developer & Final-Year B.Tech Student**, passionate about **building web applications** that solve real-world problems.
+I am a **Full Stack Developer & Passed out B.Tech Student**, passionate about **building web applications** that solve real-world problems.
 I specialize in **frontend and backend development**, with a keen interest in UI/UX design.

 ## 🔥 Website Sections